updated September 18, 2007

 design or statistics classes as an undergraduate), this can also help.

-well as supplying a significant number of ASHA-credited clock hours and a
+as well as supplying a significant number of ASHA-credited clock hours and a

 meaningful apprenticeship in providing school-based clinical services.

-4. What types of clinical experiences are a part of the Master's program,
+4. What types of clinical experiences are a part of the

-particular interests?
+students with particular interests?

-students in the Bilingual English-Spanish (BIES) certificate program perform a
+Graduate students in the Bilingual English-Spanish (BIES)

-portion of their on-campus assessment and treatment practica with
+certificate program perform a portion of their on-campus assessment and

-Cleft Palate Team at Children’s
+participate with the Cleft Palate Team at Children’s

-independent studies linked to clinical observation and participation
+doing independent studies linked to clinical observation and participation

 experiences.
 In recent years, we have done this with students interested in